 For the sake of this article I will focus on the bike only, but keep in mind specificity extends to every sport.
 Is your goal race course flat, undulating, or hilly?
 Are the roads fairly straight with gradual curves or are there lots of sharp corners requiring constant braking and accelerations?
 Will there be larger packs of athletes meaning variable pacing to avoid the draft?
 If so, this requires more interval training.
 If the field is thinned out on the bike, it allows for even rhythm riding, and your preparation should reflect this.

-Also consider the weather conditions.
+Also, consider the weather conditions.
 Is the course hot and humid?
-For heat acclimatization one can add extra layers including tights and a hat, but it is more effective to do indoor riding with the heater and humidifier going at 80 to 95 degrees and 70 to 80 percent humidity.
+For heat acclimatization, one can add extra layers including tights and a hat, but it is more effective to do indoor riding with the heater and humidifier going at 80 to 95 degrees and 70 to 80 percent humidity.
 You can adapt considerably in three weeks.
 When and where do the winds kick up?
-Get out in head and cross wind and practice eating and drinking.
+Get out in the head and crosswind and practice eating and drinking.
 If you can’t find wind, athletes report success from the constant resistance of the trainer to prepare for headwind riding.

 Course Specific Training

 Alternately, a course like Ironman Brazil is two relatively flat loops with the inclusion of four short but sharp climbs and descents each lap.
-Preparing for Whistler involves longer sustained climbs at the end of the ride, with some fast technical downhills and even a substantial flat portion in the aerobars.
-Brazil requires flat time trialing ability but also anaerobic capacity to power up the climbs.
+Preparing for Whistler involves longer sustained climbs at the end of the ride, with some fast technical downhills and even a substantially flat portion in the aero bars.
+Brazil requires flat time trialing ability but also an anaerobic capacity to power up the climbs.

 These rides use Functional Threshold Power® (FTP®) to guide your effort.
 You can also use the same percentages of your Lactate Threshold Heart Rate.